More Will Come

-If we’re going to continue creating after a really big project is done, we can’t wait until we’re ready to take a step in a different direction.
-Our job, as musicians and artists, is to empty ourselves of the best work we can create at the moment in which we’re creating it.
-Our job isn’t to determine what might be labeled by others as our best work; it’s to do the work that we’re compelled to do as well as we possibly can, and then to find new work that compels us.
+Our job, as musicians and artists, is to empty ourselves of the best work we can possibly create at this exact moment in time.
+Our job isn’t determining what might be labeled by others as our best work; it’s doing the work that we’re compelled to do as well as we possibly can, then letting go of that work when it's done.

 After a big performance is over, we rest.
-We accept that, in a way, we’re empty, because we’ve given everything we can.
+We accept that, in a way, we’re empty; we’ve given everything we can.
 We recognize this, we rest, and then the well fills again.

 . . . . .

 Originally published in Cantate Magazine, Vol. 29, No. 2, Spring 2017.